ASPDragon/ASPDragon/README.md

 - 👋 Hi, I’m @ASPDragon
 - 👀 I’m interested in software development and videogames
-- 🌱 I’m currently mastering C/C++, learning UE5.3, Rust, React Native.
+- 🌱 I’m currently mastering C/C++, learning UE5.4, Ruste.
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me Telegramm: @FeanaroCurufinwe